coder/docs/guides/saas/getting-started.md

 compute and development workspaces.
 The benefits include:

 - Automatic upgrades
-- No installation or DNS configuration
+- No DNS or TLS configuration
 - Managed logging & monitoring

 If you interested in trying the limited beta, [contact us](https://coder.com/contact?note=I%20would%20like%20to%20try%20the%20hosted%20offer.%0A%0ANumber%20of%20developers%3A%0A%0AUse%20case%3A))